 Compiled by Paul W. Wittmer and Charles R. Hinman, originally from:

 U.S. Submarine Losses World War II

-NAVPERS 15,784, 1949 ISSUEPlease note: Recent reports published in Russian media sources of the discovery of USS Herring are unverified, and are, in all probability, incorrect.
+NAVPERS 15,784, 1949 ISSUEPlease note: Recent reports published in Russian media sources of the discovery of USS Herring are unverified.
 We will continue to follow any and all information on possible searches for the vessel.

 HERRING, under LCDR David Zabriskie, Jr., left Pearl Harbor on 16 May 1944 to conduct her eighth patrol in the Kurile Islands.
 On 21 May she topped off with fuel at Midway and departed for the Kurile region.
 No word was received from HERR ING direct after her departure from Midway, but she did accomplish a rendezvous with BARB on 31 May 1944.

 These two boats were to patrol the Kurile Islands area cooperatively, and at the rendezvous, as recorded in BARB's report of her eighth war patrol, the areas for which each was to be responsible were delineated.
 A few hours after leaving HERRING early on the afternoon of 31 May, BARB made contact with two Japanese merchantmen.
 While developing the contacts BARB heard distant depth charging, which she took as an indication that HERRING was making an attack.

 Later that evening BARB picked up a prisoner who revealed that HERRING had sunk the escort vessel of the convoy BARB had been attacking.
 The ship sunk was ISHIGAKI, a new type DE built in 1942, and it was sunk with one torpedo hit.
 The sinking resulted in the scattering of the three ship convoy and two ships, which subsequently passed near BARB, were sunk by her.
 Post-war information reveals that HERRING sank the third merchantman of the convoy.